Here is the complete list of the 92 films that have qualified in the 2019 Oscar race for Best International Feature Film.

 Part dark drama about the exploitation of workers in Africa and part ghost story, “Atlantics” was directed by Mati Diop, the first black female director to ever have a film in the main competition at Cannes.
 The film won the Grand Prix, Cannes’ second-place award, and was picked up for distribution by Netflix.

-“King Peter of Serbia”
+“King Peter the First”

 Director: Petar Ristovski